 5. Buy Discounted Starter Decks

 Wondering how to spend your initial crystals?
 While you can certainly splurge on your main deck, you can also take advantage of the current discounts on basic starter decks, which are going for around 1,200 crystals at an 88% discount.
-Not only will you get another deck to play with and keep you from burning out, you may also be able to pilfer a very few choice strategy cards to transfer to your main deck.
-The rest though will be too guild-specific to be of use to your main deck.
+Not only will you get another deck to play with and keep you from burning out, but you may also be able to pilfer a very few choice strategy cards to transfer to your main deck.
+The rest, though, will be too guild-specific to be of use to your main deck.